Professional Development Academy

 The Vice-President of Instruction appoints a faculty member to the position of Faculty Professional Development Leader to oversee the activities of the PDA and chair the PDA Committee.
 The PDA Committee reviews funding applications and provides guidance and support for the PDA.
 All instructional employees are eligible to serve on the PDA Committee.

-Requests for PDA funds require submission of a PDA Funding Application accompanied by a copy of your Professional Development Plan and any other documentation required by the Business Office for funding reimbursement such as a conference description or documentation of travel details.
+Requests for PDA funds require submission of a PDA Funding Application accompanied by a copy of your Professional Development Plan (PD Plan) and any other documentation required by the Business Office for reimbursement such as a conference description or documentation of travel details.

 - PDA Application Process and Checklist